computer screen with lines of code

 Business Analytics Bachelor’s Degree Programs

 Bachelor’s degrees in the US are typically four-year undergraduate degrees in which students declare a “major” or area of focus that will determine their course of study.
-Those interested in business analytics usually major in fields like computer science, statistics, business, finance, applied statistics, or economics.
-On average according to educationdata.org, students who pursue a bachelor’s degree at a private university in the US can expect to pay $218,004 to do so, while students pursuing the degree at a public university will pay significantly less, around $102,828.
+Those interested in business analytics usually major in computer science, statistics, business, finance, applied statistics, or economics.
+On average, according to educationdata.org, students who pursue a bachelor’s degree at a private university in the US can expect to pay $218,004 to do so, while students pursuing the degree at a public university will pay significantly less, around $102,828.

 For more, see our business analytics bachelor’s program guide.